 Miami International pays special attention to exceptional customer service.
 Employees are encouraged to offer excellent service by the Airport-Wide Customer Service Reward and Recognition Program.
 Volunteer Customer Service Representatives are also placed throughout the airport to offer assistance to troubled passengers.
 They wear orange polo-shirts with a VIP logo on them.
 Miami Airport has a Tourist Information Center which is based on level 2 of Concourse E. The Tourist Centre handles all airport and tourist information in a multitude of languages.
 They offer an interpreting and translation service and assist with customer complaints.

 Miami International Airport is a first-class establishment which is also fortunate to have a warm, subtropical climate all year round, and is surrounded by many tourist attractions, including the glorious Miami Beach with white sand and clear waters.

-When arriving at Miami MIA you may be interested in renting a car from one of the leading hire companies like Avis Miami Airport prices are generally cheaper than Europe and with Free unlimited mileage.
+When arriving in Miami you may be interested in renting a car from one of the leading car rental companies at Miami Airport.
+Miami prices are generally cheaper than Europe and with Free unlimited mileage.

 MIA is the 3 letter IATA code for the airport.
 To help you in your arrival or departure you can enter the following GPS details – 25.78333, -80.26667 into your Smartphone or in-car GPS system to help you get directions.

 Arrivals and Departures at Miami Airport